ready. You are currently on: Acidifying emissions

 Agriculture main source of acidifying emissions

-Agriculture, producing especially NH3 emissions, recorded a 20% decrease between 2005 and 2022.
+Agriculture, producing especially NH3 emissions, recorded a 24% decrease between 2005 and 2023.
 Agricultural emissions decreased slightly until 2008 due to the decrease in livestock, increased feed efficiency, low-emission application of livestock manure and construction of low-emission stables.
 After that, emissions remained more or less stable and fell slightly again from 2014 onwards.
+Since 2022, the decline has been somewhat stronger.
+The decline in NH3 emissions in 2022 and 2023 is mainly due to a sharp drop in the amount of pigs.